Indonesia Arrival Card: The All-In-One Entry Document

 How to get and use the Arrival Card QR code

-You can carry a printed copy, or download and save the code to your mobile device.
-However you choose to store it, your QR code is required to show you have successfully completed your passenger declaration.
-Without it, your entry could be delayed or refused.
+You can carry a printed copy or save the QR code to your mobile device.
+Without it, your arrival checks may be delayed.

 The new travel declaration makes it easier for visitors to complete the checks for arriving passengers.
 It also helps immigration authorities manage traveler information more efficiently.

-What happens to the e-CD and SATUSEHAT Health Pass
+Does the Arrival Card replace the e-CD and SATUSEHAT Health Pass?

-Both the Electronic Customs Declaration (e-CD) and the SATUSEHAT Health Pass have now been discontinued.
+Yes.
+The Electronic Customs Declaration (e-CD) and SATUSEHAT Health Pass have been phased out and replaced by the Arrival Card system.

 Avoid Mistakes and Get Fast Arrival Card Approval